7 essential New Orleans experiences

 "Halfway in the tour, you end up in Tracey's or Parasol's, which are both off Third Street.
 Sit down, relax, have a po' boy, have a beer, take your beer to go, walk back up to Prytania and over to Washington and then you'll finish in the Lafayette Cemetery," Hannah said.

-It's definitely a daytime tour, because the historic 19th-century cemetery closes at 3 p.m.
+It's definitely a daytime tour, because the impressive 19th-century cemetery closes at 3 p.m.
 Elaborate above-ground tombs are the norm here because much of the city sits below sea level.

 Mardi Gras Indians